DILCISBoard/E-ARK-AIP/index.md

 # Definitions and remarks

-<a name="ip"></a>

-## Information package

-The CSIP defines the shared requirements for concrete information package format specifications, such as the SIP, AIP, or DIP.

-An *information package* (IP) is an instance of a format that complies with the CSIP.

-<a name="reps"></a>

-## Representation

-The concept of a "representation" is used according to the definition given in the PREMIS digital preservation metadata standard:

-> "The set of files, including structural metadata, needed for a complete and
-> reasonable rendition of an Intellectual Entity.
-For example, a journal
-> article may be complete in one PDF file; this single file constitutes the
-> representation.
-Another journal article may consist of one SGML file and two
-> image files; these three files constitute the representation.
-A third article
-> may be represented by one TIFF image for each of 12 pages plus an XML file of
-> structural metadata showing the order of the pages; these 13 files constitute
-> the representation. [@premis3.0-2017]"

-According to the CSIP, representations are relevant for all types of IPs.
-Regarding the AIP format, in addition to the organization and storage of the representations, it is important that representations which are generated during the AIP's life cycle are managed and documented in such a way that changes can be tracked.

 ## Logical and physical AIP

 *Definition:* The *logical AIP* is the set of digital objects and metadata